Emergency Dentistry – Brooklyn, NY

 How to Handle Common Dental Emergencies

-You should give our office a call in most cases after a dental emergency occurs.
+You should give our dental office a call in most cases after a dental emergency occurs.
 We can both schedule an appointment with you as soon as possible and give you helpful advice for improving your situation before you arrive.
 Below, you can find some information on how to deal with the most common emergencies and what to do next to ensure successful treatment.

 Make sure to try flossing around your tooth to confirm no food debris is stuck before you call us.
-If discomfort continues after flossing, contact our office.
+If discomfort continues after flossing, contact our dental office.
 Toothaches are often the result of decay that has extended past enamel and reached the pulp or center of the tooth.
 In this instance, root canal therapy is likely required.

 Chipped/ Broken Teeth

-Collect and store any pieces of tooth that you can find and bring them to the practice.
+Collect and store any pieces of tooth that you can find and bring them to the dental office.
 Make sure that your tooth is covered with dental wax if it is sharp or jagged in any way.
 This will prevent you from accidentally cutting your lips or cheeks.
 You can also cover the tooth with sugarless gum if that’s all that you have.
 Remember, if the tooth is too damaged, we may need to extract it entirely.

 If your tooth is knocked-out, pick it up by the crown portion only.
 Avoid touching the root.
 Leave any tissue still attached to the tooth alone.
 Gently rinse the tooth and keep it either in your open socket or submerged in saltwater or milk.
-Get to our office within the hour if you want the best chance of having the tooth placed back into your jaw.
+Get to our dental office within the hour if you want the best chance of having the tooth placed back into your jaw.

 Lost Filling/ Crown

 When a restoration falls off, it can leave the tooth underneath it vulnerable to both bacteria and infection.
 Before you arrive, place the filling or crown back into place.
 You can also reattach it using toothpaste or denture adhesive for temporary stability.
-Do not chew with that tooth and make sure to call our office as soon as possible to receive a replacement restoration.
+Do not chew with that tooth and make sure to call our dental office as soon as possible to receive a replacement restoration.